Lens (Frank Ocean song): Critical reception

 Charlie Brinkhurst-Cuff, writing for The Guardian, wrote: "A sparse, vocoder-led hum of a track, slowly built up around layers of sound that lead to a blissful, stuttering climax, with lyrics that are an impenetrable, critically appealing mess of deep emotions.
 Lens will remind you of how smart Frank Ocean is and how not smart you are."

 Cover art

 Immediately after the single's release, some speculated that the cover art for "Lens" was inspired by a 1980 painting by American artist Kerry James Marshall called A Portrait of the Artist As a Shadow of His Former Self, specifically "with the key parallel being a gap-toothed figure as the subject of both pieces".
 Marshall's painting had been inspired by Invisible Man by American novelist Ralph Ellison.

 LAist observed the similarities between Ocean and Marshall's careers:Frank Ocean was born in Long Beach and Kerry James Marshall grew up in South Central Los Angeles.
 They both reckon with image and the dichotomy of public and private life for black Americans, as well as the narratives American forces onto the life of black men.
 It makes perfect sense that Ocean would choose to recall Marshall's art with his new music release.

+The cover art was created by portuguese graphic designer Bráulio Amado of B.A.D.
+Studio.